BobesCZ/sound-quiz/README.md

 # Sound Quiz

-This simple app contains multiple quizzes on different categories.
-Your task in each quiz is listen to short snippet of a song and choose the most suitable answer.
-To succeed in quizzes, you have to demonstrate your musical overview and/or knowledge of music history.
+This simple app contains multiple quizzes on different topics.
+Your task in each quiz is to listen to a short snippet of a song and choose the most suitable answer.
+To succeed in the quizzes, you have to demonstrate your musical overview and/or knowledge of music history.

 You need to use your headphones (or audio speakers) to complete the quizzes!